 - A. What Is Inside Information?
-Many of us who work at the Company officers and non-officers alike have access to information concerning the Company and its affairs which is confidential.
-Under the Federal securities laws, if someone possesses nonpublic information which is found to be "material," they may not buy or sell the Company's securities while in the possession of such "material" nonpublic information ("Inside Information").
+Many of us who work at the Company officers and non-officers alike have access to information concerning the Company and its affairs that is confidential.
+Under the Federal securities laws, if someone possesses nonpublic information that is "material," they may not buy or sell the Company's securities while in the possession of such "material" nonpublic information.
 For these purposes, the Company's securities include not only our common stock but also any preferred stock and options including both "put" and "call" options to purchase or sell the Company's common or preferred stock.
 For information to be considered Inside Information, it need not originate from within the Company or even relate to its internal operations.
 Information is deemed to be "nonpublic" until it has been published in a manner that makes it generally available to the marketplace. - B. When Is Information Material?
 To be liable for trading on or tipping Inside Information, the information must be "material."
-Generally, information is material if "there is a substantial likelihood that a reasonable investor would consider such information important" in making an investment decision, and if such information would have been viewed by the reasonable investor as having "significantly altered the 'total mix' of information made available."
+Generally, information is material if

+"there is a substantial likelihood that a reasonable investor would consider such information important" in making an investment decision, and if such information would have been viewed by the reasonable investor as having "significantly altered the 'total mix' of information made available."
 Information that is likely to affect the price of a company's securities is material.
 Either positive or negative information may be "material."

-Types of information that may be material include, but are not limited to: (1) earnings information; (2) mergers, acquisitions, tender offers, joint ventures, or changes in assets, and offers that may lead to such transactions; (3) new products or discoveries, or developments regarding customers or suppliers, such as an acquisition or loss of a contract; (4) changes in control or in management; (5) change in auditors or auditor notification that the issuer may no longer rely on an auditor's report; (6) events regarding the issuer's securities, such as defaults on senior securities, calls of securities for redemption, repurchase plans, stock splits or changes in dividends, changes to the rights of security holders, and public or private sales of additional securities; and (7) bankruptcies or receiverships.
+Types of information that may be material include, but are not limited to: (1) earnings or revenue information; (2) mergers, acquisitions, tender offers, joint ventures or changes in assets, and offers that may lead to such transactions; (3) new products or discoveries, or developments regarding customers or suppliers, such as an acquisition or loss of a contract; (4) changes in control or in management; (5) change in auditors or auditor notification that the issuer may no longer rely on an auditor's report; (6) events regarding the issuer's securities, such as defaults on senior securities, calls of securities for redemption, repurchase plans, stock splits, special dividends, changes in dividends, spin-offs, changes to the rights of security holders, and public or private sales of additional securities; (7) events or allegations of misconduct by the Company, a subsidiary or members of management, internal or external investigations or information regarding criminal or civil litigation or actions or rulings by regulatory authorities affecting the Company; (8) cybersecurity breaches or incidents; and () bankruptcies or receiverships.
 The foregoing list is not exhaustive; other types of information may be material at any particular time, depending upon all the circumstances.
-Chances are, if you learn something that leads you to want to buy or sell securities, that information will be considered material.
-It is important to keep in mind that material information need not be certain information: Information that an event is likely to happen, or even just that it may happen, can be considered material.
+Chances are, if you learn something that leads you to want to buy or sell Company securities, that information will be considered material.
+It is important to keep in mind that material information need not be definitive or certain information: Information that an event is likely to happen, or even just that it may happen, can be considered material.